sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

     ApiEndpoint: https://sez1p3dsia.execute-api.ap-south-1.amazonaws.com
 ```

 The `ApiEndpoint` is the API we just created.
-While the `SiteUrl` is where our React app will be hosted.
-For now it's just a placeholder website.

 Let's test our endpoint with the [SST Console](https://console.serverless-stack.com).
 The SST Console is a web based dashboard to manage your SST apps.
 [Learn more about it in our docs]({{ site.docs_url }}/console).